The Internet Self-Help Trail:

 - Are the authors and therapists experts in their fields?

-- Is the advice given based on sound theory and principles?
+- >Is the advice given based on sound theory and principles?

 - Is it easy to find their credentials?
 Are they clearly visible?

 - If a site is offered by lay people, is this clearly stated?
-(Many support
+(Many support groups are not run by experts but may be helpful for sharing common experiences.
+Be careful though if you follow advice.)

 - Is confidentiality addressed?